 How to get the best mortgage deal Bad credit mortgages

-Can I get a bad credit mortgage?
+Can I get a mortgage with bad credit?

-Why would I have bad credit rating?
+Why do I have a bad credit rating?

 A number of things can affect your credit rating.
 Some of the main reasons include:

-- If you have missed credit card, loan or mortgage payments
+- if you have missed credit card, loan or mortgage payments

-- If you are in some kind of debt repayment arrangement, e.g an IVA, or have been declared bankrupt
+- if you are in some kind of debt repayment arrangement, eg an IVA, or have been declared bankrupt

-Once you have your report you should consider what you can do to improve your credit rating, for example checking all the information on record about you is correct.
-You should also avoid making lots of different applications for credit including mortgages as this will show up on your record and may harm your rating further.
+Once you have your report(s), consider what you can do to improve your credit rating, and check that all the information on record about you is correct.
+Avoid making lots of different applications for credit, including mortgages, as this will show up on your record and may harm your rating further.

-Which Ltd is an Introducer Appointed Representative of Which?
-Financial Services Ltd, which is authorised and regulated by the Financial Conduct Authority.
 Which?
+Limited (registered in England and Wales number 00677665) is an Introducer Appointed Representative of Which?
+Financial Services Limited (registered in England and Wales number 07239342).
+Which?
+Financial Services Limited is authorised and regulated by the Financial Conduct Authority (FRN 527029).
+Which?
 Mortgage Advisers and Which?
 Money Compare are trading names of Which?
 Financial Services Limited.
-Your home may be repossessed if you do not keep up repayments on your mortgage.
+Registered office: 2 Marylebone Road, London NW1 4DF.